Measuring Comodules and Enrichment: Introduction

 \section{Introduction}

-The \emph{generalized Sweedler dual} endofunctor $(-)^o=P(-,I)$, left adjoint to the classic dual algebra functor, has been studied in the past few years in different contexts; first introduced as the finite or Sweedler dual in vector spaces \cite{Sweedler}, its generalized version acts on more general monoidal categories, usually modules over certain classes of commutative rings.
-Related works are discussed in \cite{Sweedlerdual}, and fall under the latter's establishment of the functor as an adjoint to $\Hom_R$ for any commutative ring $R$, with the purpose of identifying conditions under which the Hopf structure is preserved.
+The Sweedler dual, or finite dual, of an associative and unital $\ringk{}$-algebra $A$ is the $\ringk{}$-coalgebra $A^\circ$ characterized by the property that coalgebra morphisms $C \to A^\circ$ are in natural bijection with algebra morphisms $A \to C^*$.
+More generally, the Sweedler hom of two $\ringk{}$-algebras $A$ and $B$ is a $\ringk{}$-coalgebra $P(A,B)$ with the universal property that coalgebra morphisms $C \to P(A,B)$ correspond bijectively to algebra morphisms $A \to \Hom_\ringk{}(C,B)$ into the convolution algebra of $\ringk{}$-linear maps from $C$ to $B$.
+This construction was shown to exist when $\ringk{}$ is a field in~\cite{Sweedler}.

-Independently of these results, \cite{Measuringcomonoid} (and previous related work in \cite{mine,PhDChristina}) investigates a generalization of the Sweedler dual construction in a broader direction.
-The \emph{universal measuring coalgebra} $P(A,B)$ for arbitrary $k$-algebras is already constructed in \cite{Sweedler}, defined by the property that algebra maps $A\to\Hom_k(C,B)$ are in natural bijection with coalgebra maps $C\to P(A,B)$; the fact that this induces an enrichment of algebras in coalgebras was part of the mathematical folklore.
-In \cite{Measuringcomonoid}, we show the existence of the universal measuring comonoid in any braided monoidal category $\ca{V}$ under some mild assumptions, covered by the general case of a locally presentable and monoidal closed category.
-Moreover, we examine preservation properties for bimonoid and Hopf monoid structures, and we establish an enrichment of the category of monoids $\Mon(\ca{V})$ in comonoids $\Comon(\ca{V})$ via an internal hom-like, opmonoidal action of the latter to the former.
+Subsequent work extended these ideas beyond fields.
+When $\ringk{}$ is a commutative ring, the Sweedler dual of a $\ringk{}$-algebra was studied in~\cite{Sweedlerdual}.
+A broader generalization to (co)monoids in a braided monoidal category was developed in~\cite{Measuringcomonoid}, where a detailed account of the enrichment of the category of monoids in the category of comonoids was provided, using the universal measuring comonoids $P(A,B)$ as the hom-objects.

-The present work constitutes an extension of such a development to the setting of modules and comodules.
-Defined by an analogous property as $P(A,B)$, the notion of a \emph{universal measuring comodule} $Q(M,N)$ for modules $M,N$ over $k$-algebras was introduced in \cite{Batchelor} for vector spaces: module morphisms $M\to\Hom_k(X,N)$ bijectively correspond to comodule morphisms $X\to Q(M,N)$.
-These objects have already been employed in applications relatively to connections on bundles, loop algebras and representations.
+This article builds on this prior work by shifting focus to modules and comodules.
+When $\ringk{}$ is a field, the \emph{universal measuring comodule} $Q(M,N)$, for modules $M$ and $N$ over $\ringk{}$-algebras, was introduced in~\cite{Batchelor}.
+It satifies the universal property that module morphisms $M \to \Hom_\ringk{}(X,N)$ are in one-to-one correspondence with comodule morphisms $X \to Q(M,N)$.
+These objects have found applications in areas such as connections on bundles, loop algebras, and representation theory \cite{Batchelor}.